 - Practice relaxation and slow, deep breathing

-Learn more about medication management in Thrive.
+Learn more about medication management in Staying Cool Despite Hot Flashes.

 Thrive magazine is a quarterly publication of the U-M Comprehensive Cancer Center, offering inspirational patient stories, news and information on programs and services, tips on coping and living with cancer and more.
 Find Thrive in the Cancer Center or online.